bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 12 :  Application of BFS and DFS.
 Topological order.
 Shortest paths on DAGs.
 _Nov 14-18_

-This week  we introduce the problem of a computing topological order on a directed acyclic graph (DAG).
+W introduce the problem of a computing topological order on a directed acyclic graph (DAG).
 Then we look at how  topological order can be used to solve various other problems on DAGs, including a simple algorithm for  computing shortest paths on a DAG.

 __Objectives:__
 * Understand the applications of graph traversal to basic problems on directed and undirected graphs